ThatCatJK/ThatCatJK/README.md

-Hi, I’m @ThatCatJK.
-I'm a game developer whos still crazy enogh to use C.
+Hi I'm That Cat JK.
+I'm a game developer who's still crazy enough to use C.

 Instagram: @that.cat.jk